Student and graduate work rights in New Zealand during and after study

 Eligibility

-• Visa label & course level
+• Your visa label and course level set everything

-• Post-study open work (conceptual)
+• Post-study open work, in principle

-• Employer & tax basics
+• Employer and tax basics

-• Partner & dependant work
+• Partner and dependant planning

 Process